matdave/segmenttracker/core/components/segmenttracker/docs/readme.txt

 # Segment Tracker for MODX

 This package contains options for tracking MODX user interactions in Segment.
+To signup for Segment visit https://segment.com/.

+This package assumes you have the Segment javascript tracking code enabled on the frontend of your site.

 ## Snippets